shader-slang/slang/docs/user-guide/a1-01-matrix-layout.md

 * Shader vector interpretation (as determined via `mul(v, m)` or `mul(m, v)`
 * Shader matrix memory layout

 The simplest scenario is that they are all `row-major`/`row vector`.
 In that case code will be most easily portable.
 NOTE!
-Currently this requires setting Slangs default matrix mode to `row-major`, as it's default is `column-major`.
+Currently this requires setting Slangs default matrix layout mode to `row-major`, as it's default is `column-major`.

 Also simple but *not* as portable is if they are all `column-major`/`column vector`.
 It is not portable because some targets (CUDA/C++/CPU) ignore `column-major` matrix layout.